-Over the past decade, Utsav has undertaken many initiatives that lend his music to a passionate cause associating with National Association for the Blind, Spastics Society, Make-A-Wish Foundation, World Mercy Fund, World Refugee Day, World Harmony Run, Daniel Pearl Music Foundation & others.
-In Apr 2012, Utsav’s India tour was dedicated to raise funds and support the work of NGO’s DREAMZ Home, JOSH, and SMILE Foundation and performed two main concerts (2013) to raise funds for Mobile Crèches.
+Utsav has been involved in community service with performances to raise awareness and fundraising for organizations like National Association for the Blind, Spastics Society, Make-A-Wish Foundation, World Mercy Fund, World Refugee Day, World Harmony Run, Daniel Pearl Music Foundation.
+Utsav Lal dedicated his multi-city India tour (2012) to raise funds and support the work of NGO’s DREAMZ Home, JOSH, and SMILE Foundation and performed two main concerts (2013) to raise funds for Mobile Crèches.

 Awards and Recognitions received: